pattihis/simple-photo-feed/README.txt

 * You haven't added the shortcode.
 Add [simple-photo-feed] in a page/post, where you want your instagram feed to be displayed.
 * You have a Personal account.
 Please switch to Creator or Business account.

-If you’re still having an issue displaying your feed then please open a ticket in the [Support forum](https://wordpress.org/support/plugin/simple-photo-feed) with a link to the page where you're trying to display the Instagram feed and, if possible, a link to your Instagram account.
+If you're still having an issue displaying your feed then please open a ticket in the [Support forum](https://wordpress.org/support/plugin/simple-photo-feed) with a link to the page where you're trying to display the Instagram feed and, if possible, a link to your Instagram account.

 = Does "Simple Photo Feed" require manual coding or file editing? =